Windows has the dedicated, inaccessible WindowsApps folder. See how you can access it.

 Follow these steps to access the WindowsApps folder using PowerShell:

-- Now type PowerShell and right-click on the icon next to PowerShell to open more information.
+• Now, type PowerShell and click on right arrow next to PowerShell to open more information.

 takeown /f "C:\Program Files\WindowsApps" /r